 Bereaved family members are often in no state to deal with complex forms and administration.
 But we can offer a halfway house through our associates to check things through with you, cutting probate fees to a minimum.

-Professional fees vary from a flat 1% to 4% of the gross estate, to hourly rates, typically over £250 an hour – all plus VAT and often charges for letters, phone calls etc. Some add a sucker punch of an extra commission, on top of the cost of the hourly rate of anything up to 1.8% of the gross value of the estate as a “responsibility allowance” – which can triple the bill.
-We will not recommend anyone who does that.
+Professional fees vary from a flat 1% to 4% of the gross estate, to hourly rates, typically over £250 an hour – all plus VAT and often plus charges for letters, phone calls etc. Some add a sucker punch of an extra commission, on top of the cost of the hourly rate, of anything up to 1.8% of the gross value of the estate as a “responsibility allowance” – which can triple the bill.
+We will not recommend anyone who does that, and we’re pretty shocked that the Regulators still allow it.

 Probate Fees – Value for Money.
 For help call 03 300 102 300